deviator/serialport/README.md

 If you want use library in fibers it provides `SerialPortFR` (Fiber Ready), where `read` and `write` is loops: call non-blocking read and write and sleep between tries.
-Loops algorithms use `Fiber.yield` if available, or `Thread.yield` as failback.
-If you want redefine this behavior, you can set `void delegate(Duration) sleepFunc` field directly or through last parameter of ctor.
+Loops algorithms use `Fiber.yield` if available, or `Thread.sleep` as failback.
+If you want redefine this behavior, you can set `void delegate(Duration) @nogc sleepFunc` field directly or through last parameter of ctor.

 `write` method of `SerialPort` can throw `TimeoutException` if it can't